 Although he made quite a mark as an entertainer, Michael has changed lives and affected legislature since he's had Parkinson's.
 And there's no way he could be so in tune with himself that he'd be grateful for having such a debilitating disease without having some sort of connection to the Most High.
 That's why I'm totally with him when he says, "I believe purpose is something for which one is responsible; it's not just divinely assigned."

 One way to know that you are living in your purpose is there is a profound sense of spirituality that's attached to it.
-Not only that but you somehow feel disconnected to that Source when you're not doing what you know you were put on this earth to do.
+Not only that but you somehow feel disconnected from that Source when you're not doing what you know you were put on this earth to do.

 2. You’re Creating More Than You’re Copying or Duplicating